 - Show that things have changed or are about to change.
 If there’s something life-shattering that will happen on page 20, don’t waste all of the previous 19 pages in bland scene-setting.
 Give us a hint of what is to come, even if it’s just showing that the main character is feeling unsettled or scared.

 - As quickly as you can, give the reader something to wonder about; some sort of question that they must have answered.

 - Give yourself half an hour to write the opening of your story, and then go back and rewrite it so that the reader can’t put the book down without finding out a bit more.

 - When you finish the book (knowing what happens at every turning point throughout, and knowing the ending) go back and take a final look at the first page/scene/chapter.
 Can you rewrite it again to make it even more gripping?

-Here’s another opening, to a book with a completely different tone: Rachel Abbott’s KILL ME AGAIN.
+Here’s an example for you: Rachel Abbott’s KILL ME AGAIN.
 The very first sentence grabs the reader’s attention, and the author builds on that until we simply have to keep reading.

 It was raining when they came for me.
 I was staring out of my window watching fat raindrops flow down the glass, streaking across the reflection of my pale face.
 I was regretting the impetuous decisions I had made — even though at the time they seemed right — and wondering what was going to happen next in my life.

 When the knock came at the door, I didn’t even check who it was.
 I thought I knew.
 I thought I had been forgiven.
 I hurried to the door, pulling it wide, smiling to show my visitor how pleased I was to see him.